sarkarchandan/ROSCrypto/README.md

 # ROSCrypto

 #### This is a C++ prototypical implementation for a simple example of cryptography built using some of the basic building blocks of [ROS](http://www.ros.org "Robot Operating System").
 The encryption and decryption methods are adopted from a simplified version of [Hill cipher](https://en.wikipedia.org/wiki/Hill_cipher "A polygraphic substitution cipher").

 #### In the sender node, a plain text message is transformed into an std::vector\<int32_t> with the help of ASCII value of each character.
 Some of the punctuation symbols are ignored for the sake of simplicity.
 A matrix of order 3xn is constructed from the vector such that each consecutive set of three numbers became a column vector in the matrix.
 A chosen encryption key matrix of order 3x3 is then multiplied with the generated 3xn matrix in order to derive the cipher matrix.
-The sender node publishes the cipher in a flattened serialized form using a custom ROS message.
+The sender node publishes the cipher in a flattened serialized form with pre-agreed ROS [Topic](http://wiki.ros.org/Topics "Topics are named buses over which nodes exchange messages").

-#### The receiver node receives the cipher upon subscribing to the specific ROS message and reconstructs a 3xn matrix from the flattened cipher.
+#### The receiver node receives the cipher upon subscribing to the specific ROS topic and reconstructs a 3xn matrix from the flattened cipher.
 A compatible decryption key matrix of order 3x3 is then multiplied with the cipher matrix in order to recover the matrix representing the plaintext message in numeric form, which is finally transformed into the original plaintext message.

 #### The library [Francois](https://github.com/sarkarchandan/Francois "This is a library written in C++, using STL containers and algorithms in order to provide implementations for some of the core structures of the linear algebra") is used to perform all the associated matrix operations.
 This implementation features three _ROS_ [_Nodes_](http://wiki.ros.org/Nodes "The fundamental building block of computation in ROS").